pkoretic/weather-service/README.md

 ## Caching, Compression, HTTP/2

 Service employs multiple techniques to minimize the latency and data returned to the client.
-* HTTP/2 - supports HTTP/2 by using `USE_HTTP2=true` env settings which reduces data size. ***Note*** it is not enabled by default since Node module is still in experimental state.
+* HTTP/2 - supports HTTP/2 by using `USE_HTTP2=true` env settings which reduces data size.
+***Note*** it is not enabled by default since Node module is still in experimental state.
  * HTTP compression - supports standard HTTP gzip, deflate compression to minimize data size.
- * HTTP caching - caches requests for a specified amount of time to avoid processing data at each request.
+ * HTTP and in memory caching - caches requests for a specified amount of time to avoid processing data at each request returning Cache-Control headers to the client.

 ## Providers